stephan-nylinder/module-organising-data-dm-practices/_episodes/002-files-and-folders.md

 * For dates use the YYYY-MM-DD standard and place at the end of the file UNLESS you need to organize your files chronologically

-* Include version number (if applicable), use leading zeroes (i.e.: v005 instead of v5). make sure the 3-letter file format extension is present at the end of the name (e.g. .doc, .xls, .mov, .tif)
+* Include version number (if applicable), use leading zeroes (i.e.: v005 instead of v5). make sure the end-letter file format extension is present at the end of the name (e.g. .doc, .xls, .mov, .tif)

-* Add a README (or PROJECT_STRUCTURE) file in your top directory which details your naming convention, directory structure and abbreviations
+* Add a README.md (or PROJECT_STRUCTURE.md) file in your top directory which details your naming convention, directory structure and abbreviations

 ### Avoid (Don'ts):